 Bird watchers around the world needed to gather crucial data for backyard bird count

 New York, N.Y. and Ithaca, N.Y.
 (Jan.
-16, 2014)—From Afghanistan to Zimbabwe, bird watchers from more than 100 countries are expected to take part in the 17th annual Great Backyard Bird Count (GBBC), February 14–17, 2014.
-Anyone anywhere in the world can count birds for at least 15 minutes on one or more days of the count and enter their sightings at www.BirdCount.org.
-The information gathered by tens of thousands of volunteers helps track the health of bird populations at a scale that would not otherwise be possible.
-The GBBC is a joint project of the Cornell Lab of Ornithology and the National Audubon Society with partner Bird Studies Canada.
+16, 2014)—From Afghanistan to Zimbabwe.
+Bird watchers from more than 100 countries are expected to take part in the 17th annual Great Backyard Bird Count (GBBC).
+It’s from February 14–17, 2014.
+Anyone anywhere in the world can count birds.
+All for at least 15 minutes on one or more days of the count.
+In addition, they enter their sightings at www.BirdCount.org.
+The information gathered by tens of thousands of volunteers.
+For it helps track the health of bird populations at a scale that would not otherwise be possible.
+The GBBC is also a joint project of the Cornell Lab of Ornithology and the National Audubon Society.
+All with the partner Bird Studies Canada.

 In North America, GBBC participants will add their facts to help define the size of a dramatic irruption of magnificent Snowy Owls.
-Bird watchers will also be on the lookout for the invasive Eurasian Collared-Dove to see if it has expanded its range again.
-GBBC observations may help show whether numbers of American Crows will continue to rebound after being hit hard by the West Nile virus and whether more insect-eating species are showing up in new areas, possibly because of changing climate.
+Bird watchers will also be on the lookout for the invasive Eurasian Collared-Dove.
+All to see if it has expanded its range again.
+GBBC observations may help show whether numbers of American Crows will continue to rebound.
+Especially after being hit hard by the West Nile virus.
+Also and whether more insect-eating species are showing up in new areas.
+I mean possibly because of changing climate.

 Last year’s Great Backyard Bird Count shattered records after going global for the first time, thanks to integration with the eBird online checklist program launched in 2002 by the Cornell Lab and Audubon.
 Participants reported their bird sightings from all 7 continents, including 111 countries and independent territories.
 More than 34.5 million birds and 3,610 species were recorded—nearly one-third of the world’s total bird species documented in just four days.